Menu

 Directions

-1. In a large pot with 6 quarts (5.6 L) water, over medium heat, cook the cow's foot, marrow bones, 5 garlic cloves, and an onion for about 15 minutes.
-Skim off the foam.
+1. Add 6 quarts (5.6 L) of water to a large pot.
+Over medium heat, cook the cow's foot, marrow bones, 4 garlic cloves, and an onion for about 15 minutes.

-2. Add the tripe and the oregano.
+2. Skim off the foam, and add the tripe, oregano, and salt.
 Cook for about 2 hours until the tripe is tender but not overcooked.

 3. Remove the cow's foot and marrow bones from the pot.
 When the foot is cool, remove meat from the bones and chop it.
 Put the meat back in the pot.